neosatrapahereje/hiddenmarkov/README.md

 ## Licence

-The code in this package is licensed under the MIT Licence License.
+The code in this package is licensed under the MIT Licence.
 For details, please see the [LICENSE](https://github.com/neosatrapahereje/hiddenmarkov/blob/main/LICENSE) file.